🥳 All COMBOS 50% SALE Code:COMBO50 For 20% Off on Courses TB20

 6. Audit Process

-This question will basically tell if you’ve worked in a decent firm or not.
-Usually in mid-size or sole proprietorship firms, audit process is not followed.
-But top firms are very strict about following the audit process and everything is documented right from the beginning.
-So learn this audit process by heart, but also back it up with real work that you may have done either in your articleship or in any practical course (like Audit MasterClass)
+This question will basically tell if you've worked in a decent firm or not.
+Top firms are very strict about following the audit process and everything is documented right from the beginning.
+Learn this by heart, but also back it up with real work from your articleship or a practical course like the Audit MasterClass.

 7. Audit Programme